cpske/ISP/code-quality/index.md

 6. Avoid unexpected side effects.
 This includes the "command query separation principle".
 7. Review all your code.
 8. On a team project, ask others to review your code.
 9. Use tools to check your code.
+This includes static analysis, linters, and style checking.
 10. Refactor to improve code.

 Many projects have a "refactoring day" when the only work done is code review and refactoring.